vegetableman/vandal/readme.md

 - **Graph View**: Navigation mode based on graphs.
 - **Navigation Panel**: A bottom panel with navigation buttons to zip through archived snapshots for a date or across the month.
 - **History Panel**: Access your navigation history for a website.
-- Info Panel: Access your current navigation URL and redirection info.
+- **Info Panel**: Access your current navigation URL and redirection info.
 - **Resource Drawer**: A drawer that you can toggle to view timestamp differences of resources such as images, scripts, etc. relative to the page.
 - **Historical View**: Displays the snapshots of a website throughout the years.
 There are limitations to this feature.